juditzador/hex-monte-carlo/README.md

 pivotal (most critical) one.
 This strategy requires a total of $N\times(dim \times dim+1)$ Gale algorithm evaluation, where $dim$ is the dimension of the board.

-In the new strategy, for each random board there are only two Gale algorithm evaluations are done.
+In the new strategy, for each random board there are only two Gale algorithm evaluations.
 One from the top left corner, $G1$, as originally, and one from the bottom right corner, $G2$.
 The latter is practically achieved by rotating the board by 180 degrees in the code.
 The winner is of course invariant to the starting point, $w(B)=G1(B)=G2(B)$, but the paths are different, $p(G1(B))\not =p(G2(B))$.
 We record the paths traveled by the Gale algorithms.
 More precisely, if player 1 wins,